Importing from India into the UK: Duty Rates and the DCTS Scheme

 Before You Place Your Next Order

-Confirm that the DCTS Enhanced Preferences rate applies to your specific commodity code — not just the general product category.
+Check the current rate for your specific commodity code — not just the general product category.
+Woven textiles pay the full 12% until CETA takes over on 15 July 2026; knitted apparel stays at 9.6% under DCTS until then.
 Ask your Indian supplier for documentation confirming the goods' Indian origin.
 Calculate the full landed cost — duty, import VAT, freight, and handling — before you set your retail price.
 Getting your commodity code right is the foundation of an accurate landed cost calculation.

 Calculate your import duty from India

-Use ClearDuty to get an instant duty and VAT estimate for any Indian import under DCTS — enter your commodity code, value, and origin for a full landed cost breakdown.
+Use ClearDuty to get an instant duty and VAT estimate for any Indian import — enter your commodity code, value, and origin for a full landed cost breakdown.

 Try ClearDuty for free →